dgoodlad/Multiplayer.js/README.md

 npm install multiplayer
 ```

-There will be a downloadable browser-only package soon, but for now use the
+There will be a downloadable browser-only package soon, but for now the easiest
-npm package to build the client-side js.
+way to include `multiplayer.js` in your browser code is to use `browserify`.
+Check the example out for more info.

 ## How does it work?